diegozr1/OwnFront/README.md

 # OwnFront

-Your own frontend framework, this is a framework to speed up a completely free frontend app
+Your own frontend framework, this is a open source framework to speed up a completely free frontend app development

-Feel free to colaborate to this and make recommendations
+This one includes best practices for css and frontend development for the modern web.

-#Tools (to be) included
+# Tools (to be) included
 - Normalize
 - Modernizr
 - Jquery